 The sessions are for disabled riders of any ability looking to develop their technique, fitness and confidence – and are the first step for para-cyclists on The Rider Route for the Great Britain Cycling Team.

 The Go-Ride team has a number of two-wheeled bikes, hand cycles and tandems for participants to use, or riders can use their own equipment.
 To reserve a bike it is important for riders to pre-book onto sessions and email the leading coach.
-This can be done from the individual event listing page (see calendar link below and contact details for the HSBC UK Go-Ride coach).
+This can be done from the individual event listing page (see session button above and contact details for the HSBC UK Go-Ride coach).

-The Wheels for All initiative is a nationally-recognised programme that embraces all children and adults with disabilities and differing needs, to engage in a quality cycling activity.
+Wheels for All: a nationally-recognised programme that embraces all children and adults with disabilities and differing needs, to engage in a quality cycling activity.
 There are currently around 50 centres across England and Wales.